SEND Information Report

 - Discuss with you any referrals to outside professionals to support your child.

-- Begin a termly plan and review SEND meeting or Early Help Assessment.
+- Begin a SEND meeting or Early Help Process

 How is extra support allocated to children, and how do they progress in their learning?